saymrwulf/cryptography/notes.md

-2014-05-27T03:53:00 - Implementing approach from a new paper read last night (cryptography) 2014-06-09T00:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2014-08-25T18:02:00 - Refactor for clarity, might break a few tests though (cryptography)
+2014-05-27T03:53:00 - Implementing approach from a new paper read last night (cryptography) 2014-06-09T00:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2014-08-25T18:02:00 - Refactor for clarity, might break a few tests though (cryptography) 2014-08-25T07:26:00 - Quick fix, referencing a known issue from the official repo (cryptography)